BRCA mutation: Other cancers

 Melanoma is the most deadly skin cancer, although it is easily cured in the early stages.
-The normal likelihood of developing melanoma depends on race, the number of moles the person has, family history, age, sex, and how much the person has been exposed to UV radiation.
+The normal likelihood of developing melanoma depends on skin type, the number of moles the person has, family history, age, sex, and how much the person has been exposed to UV radiation.
 BRCA2 mutation carriers have approximately double or triple the risk that they would normally have, including a higher than average risk of melanoma of the eye.

 Cancer of the colon is approximately as common in both men and women in the developed world as breast cancer is among average-risk women, with about 6% of people being diagnosed with it, usually over the age of 50.
 Like sporadic prostate cancer, it is a multifactorial disease, and is affected by age, diet, and similar factors.
 BRCA mutation carriers have a higher than average risk of this common cancer, but the risk is not as high as in some other hereditary cancers.
 The risk might be as high as four times normal in some BRCA1 families, and double the normal risk among BRCA2 carriers.
 Like pancreatic cancer, it may be that only some BRCA mutations or some BRCA families have the extra risk; unlike other BRCA-caused cancers, it does not appear at an earlier age than usual.
 Normal colon cancer screening is usually recommended to BRCA mutation carriers.

 Mutations in BRCA1 and BRCA2 are strongly implicated in some hematological malignancies.
 BRCA1 mutations are associated acute myelogenous leukemia and chronic myelogenous leukemia.
 Mutations of BRCA2 are also found in many T-cell lymphomas and chronic lymphocytic leukemias.